swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 <a id="FS0001B"></a>
 ### B. Using the wrong numeric type ###

-You will get a “not compatible” error when a numeric cast failed.
+You will get a "not compatible" error when a numeric cast failed.

 {% highlight fsharp %}
 printfn "hello %i" 1.0  // should be a int not a float